 Double click on the icon ‘Parameters’ – third item.
 Don’t confuse this with ‘Parameter Results’.
 You should now see on the RHS a small table, as shown below:

 The first column, titled ‘Name’ (for the ‘Main’ model – which in this case is the only model) contains the names of the parameters to be fitted - A, p, K1 (i.e. KO2) and R. The second column contains the values for these parameters used in the most recent ‘run’ of the model (more on this later).
-The third column contains check boxes, whee you can choose to optimize a particular parameter or not (should almost always be selected, unless you’re trouble-shooting, or needing to force a parameter to be constant to help sort out a particularly difficult curve).
+The third column contains check boxes, where you can choose to optimize a particular parameter or not (should almost always be selected, unless you’re trouble-shooting, or needing to force a parameter to be constant to help sort out a particularly difficult curve).
 Unless you’re pretty experienced with running these models, don’t worry about the other columns – the last two allow you to do simulations.

 Now double click on the LHS icon called “Page 1”.
 If it is not present, double click on Model Data.